cypress-io/cypress/docs/source/guides/appendices/bundled-tools.md

 When writing unit tests, or even in integration-like tests, you often need to ability to stub and spy methods.
 Cypress includes two methods, {% url `cy.stub()` stub %} and {% url `cy.spy()` spy %} that return Sinon stubs and spies, respectively.

-{% note info Stubbing Dependencies when Unit Testing %}
+{% note info New to spies and stubs? %}
-{% url "Check out our example recipe for stubbing dependencies in unit tests." https://github.com/cypress-io/cypress-example-recipes/blob/master/cypress/integration/unit_test_stubbing_dependencies_spec.js %}
+{% url "Check out our guide for working with spies, stubs, and clocks." stubs-spies-and-clocks %}
 {% endnote %}

 # Sinon-Chai